Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: Introduction

 \section{Introduction}

 Electronic Health Records (EHR) provide comprehensive information that can assist doctors with their clinical decision making.
 Traditionally, doctors retrieve the information of patients via accessing structured databases with rule-based systems and reading their clinical notes.
-Recently, several attempts have been made to build Question-Answering (QA) systems on EHR \cite{pampari2018emrqa,vsuster2018clicr,wang2020text}, so doctors can get answers for their questions more efficiently.
+Recently, several attempts have been made to build Question-Answering (QA) systems on EHR \cite{pampari2018emrqa,vsuster2018clicr,wang2020text} so that doctors can get answers for their questions more efficiently.
 Generally speaking, QA systems can be grouped into several categories according to the format of data sources.
 For example, machine reading comprehension (MRC) performs QA on plain text data \cite{rajpurkar2016squad}.
 Text-to-SQL problem performs QA on database \cite{yu2018spider,zhong2017seq2sql}.
 Knowledge Base QA (KBQA) \cite{bordes2014open} aims at finding answers from the underlying Knowledge Base (KB), such as Freebase~\cite{bollacker2008freebase}.
-Wang \textit{ et al.} introduced a MIMICSQL dataset for Text-to-SQL generation on MIMIC III database \cite{wang2020text}.
-However, their system is limited to retrieving answers from a database, which does not have information that cannot be quantified, such as family history and discharge conditions.
-Pampari\textit{ et al.} proposed an emrQA dataset for MRC on clinical notes \cite{pampari2018emrqa}.
-However, their model can only access information from a single block of texts, which is not practical for doctors who may need information from a collection of clinical notes.
+In our previous work \cite{wang2020text}, we introduced a MIMICSQL dataset for Text-to-SQL generation on MIMIC III database \cite{wang2020text}, which is limited to retrieving answers from a database, which does not cover information that are not quantified or structured, such as family history and discharge conditions.
+Pampari\textit{ et al.} \cite{pampari2018emrqa} proposed an emrQA dataset for MRC on clinical notes.
+However, it only supports the task of accessing information from a single block of text, which is not practical for doctors who may be interested in retrieving information from a collection of clinical notes.

-In this work, we present ClinicalKBQA, a dataset for QA on clinical KB (ClinicalKB) constructed from clinical notes, which alleviates the problems encountered with emrQA by allowing doctors to access information across different notes.
-ClinicalKBQA is composed of two subsets, namely, Clinical Knowledge Base (ClinicalKB) and Question-Answering (QA) pairs, both of which are constructed by leveraging existing annotations of clinical notes that are available for various NLP tasks in n2c2 (previously known as i2b2).